vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/2_energy_and_fossil_fuels/9_Climate_Change.md

 [^25]:
 . sum of all: positive and negative

-[^26]: ... adding the baseline 33°C GHG con- tribution
+[^26]: ... adding the baseline 33°C GHG contribution
 0.25
 RF
 O